 In this paper, the authors studied local scour by submerged three-dimensional wall jets via experiments.
 The table below compares the experimental versus FLOW-3D numerical results for 3D morphological changes in the scour hole for three different tailwater ratios.

-Fox, B and Feurich, R, CFD Analysis of Local Scour at Bridge Piers, Federal Interagency Sedimentation and Hydrologic Modeling Conference (SEDHYD 2019), Reno, NV, June 2019.
+Fox, B. and Feurich, R., 2019, CFD Analysis of Local Scour at Bridge Piers, Federal Interagency Sedimentation and Hydrologic Modeling Conference (SEDHYD), Reno, NV.

-Hirt, C.W. and Sicilian, J.M., 1985, September.
-A porosity technique for the definition of obstacles in rectangular cell meshes.
-In International Conference on Numerical Ship Hydrodynamics, 4th.
+Hirt, C.W. and Sicilian, J.M., 1985, A porosity technique for the definition of obstacles in rectangular cell meshes, 4th International Conference on Numerical Ship Hydrodynamics, Washington, D.C.

 Mao, Y., 1986.
 The interaction between a pipeline and an erodible bed, PhD thesis, Institute of Hydrodynamics and Hydraulic Engineering, Technical University of Denmark, Lyngby, Denmark.